jantman/puppet-archlinux-workstation/README.markdown

 Need to write a fact to find video cards and choose the correct driver, per [Driver Installation](https://wiki.archlinux.org/index.php/Xorg#Driver_installation), or expose this option to the user as a parameter.

-### archlinux_workstation::yaourt

-Add the [archlinuxfr](http://archlinux.fr/yaourt-en) repo to pacman via an inisetting, install [yaourt](https://wiki.archlinux.org/index.php/Yaourt) so we can get packages from AUR.
-Also enable the [multilib](https://wiki.archlinux.org/index.php/Multilib) repository (also via inisetting).

 ##Limitations